infoready-analytics/nlp-learning/docs/nlp_basics.md

 - Retrain your classification model and compare the results with Count Vectorisor based model

 ## Tips
+- Google and read about some of these techniques if you have no clue what they are, don't spend too much time.
 - `gensim` package provides a few easy tools for stop words removal and lemmatising.
 - Many packages provides TFIDF vectorisor, try `sklearn` or `gensim`